enricosada/Fable/NOTES.md

 ES: Np about that, the target file can search it

 About building the project using `dotnet build` or `../.../node_modules/.bin/fable`, I don't have a strong preference at the moment.

+ES: About `dotnet build` vs `dotnet fable` is the same for me.
+ES: You can leave these separated (one does .net compile, the other fable).
+ES: But using `dotnet build` by default will be the default also for flow.
+ES: Is easy anyway to try it what work best

 Fable has to read the `.fsproj` again to get the source files and references anyways.

-ES: That's something the sdk can be improve a lot.
+ES: That's something the sdk can be improve a lot. ref ##Enhancements.2

+# Enhancements

+## 1 - Auto create `<Reference` from `package.json`

+ES: Because you use `package.json`, i can just read that to generate `<Reference`.
+Import everything by default (minus dev-deps obv)
+ES: But dunno about transitive deps.
+I can auto import all inside `node_modules` but need a convention for .dll otherwise i can pick not assemblies.
+ES: Exclusions can be done with with a prop `<NpmExclude>fable-installed-but-not-used</NpmExclude>`.

+## 2 - Sdk can give you FCS args

 ES: I already know inside the target file, all the source/references/defines/etc.
 ES: I can give you (`fablecompiler`) the fsc compiler args (no need for projectcracker anymore!)
 ES: As a note, i already compose the fsc args in `FSharp.NET.Sdk` for normal f#, that's what the `dotnet-compile-fsc` does

+# Examples

+## WIP (ozmo)

+ES: Ref `ozmo/ozmo.fsproj`

+**NOTE** require .net core sdk `1.0.0-preview4` not yet released to use `Version` attribute in `PackageReference` (rtw in days anyway)

+ES: 1. `dotnet restore`
-ES: About `dotnet build` vs `dotnet fable` is the same for me.
+ES: 2. `dotnet build`

-ES: You can leave these separated (one does .net compile, the other fable).
+ES: - the produced `.js` file contains the fcs args now to check what the target file can see
+ES: - The `<FableReference` create `<Reference Path="node_module/...`
-ES: But using `dotnet build` by default will be the default also for flow.
+ES: - it use `dotnet build` atm (generated js is copied in OutputDir), changing default extension for build artifact

-ES: Is easy anyway to try it what work best
+## A possibile final version (mario)

+ES: Ref `mario/mario.fsproj`

+ES: i added an example of what i think can be a final version
+ES: that's going to use next msbuild project enhancement (like remove sdk package, ref https://github.com/Microsoft/msbuild/issues/1392 )
+ES: All the `fableconfig.json` options can be moved inside the `fsproj` (but fableconfig.json)